 - A comprehensive exam

-The MSIA can be completed on a full-time or part-time basis.
+You can choose whether you will earn your MSCSC as a full-time or part-time student.
 Full-time students can usually complete the program in two years.
 For part-time students, the completion time really depends on the number of credit hours taken per semester.

-Please do note that you are required to complete the MSIA program within five years of the semester of your first course.
+Please do note that you are required to complete the MSCSC program within five years of the semester of your first course.